 I thought the main obstacle to her recovery was the amount of medication she was constantly given.
 When we began our program, she caught the flu again and received another dose of antibiotics, which was repeated later.
 Doctors also put her on preventative drugs, trying to combat against asthma and allergies symptoms; and every time her wheezing would act up, she would use a rescue inhaler.
 Her mother had an interest in natural remedies, so on top of all chemical drugs, Anny was given many types of natural medication.
 Considering the amount of medicine she was given, I would think that her body needed a cleansing reaction to get rid of all toxins.
 Unfortunately, when it tried to manifest, its symptoms were immediately shot by drugs.
 On one hand, Anny was practicing breathing reduction, on another hand, she was taking many chemical and natural solutions to open her lungs and deepen her breathing.
 Sadly, her parents were not disciplined when it came to their daughter’s breathing exercises and therefore their daughter was not able to overcome an obstacle caused by medication.
 Anny is still suffering from asthma.

 It was not in my power to change Anny’s situation since I didn’t have the right to advise her about medication.
-I was astounded to observe the actions of Anny’s parents, which worked against the belief system, I formed even before becoming a Breathing Normalization specialist.
-My own daughter was born unhealthy and yet she grew up disease and drug free.
+I was astounded to observe the actions of Anny’s parents, which worked against the belief system, I formed even before becoming a Buteyko Breathing Method specialist.
+My own daughter was born unhealthy and yet she grew up disease and drug-free.
 From my perspective, it is only natural for children to have some light ailments (for example, cold): in fact, the immune system needs ailments to build its strength.
 I was curious about the motivation for giving a child so many drugs and eventually decided to talk to Anny’s parents.
-I discovered that medication was often given to Anny in order to avoid an upset of family’s routine as well as to assist her in achieving goals, which have been preset for her.
+I discovered that medication was often given to Anny in order to avoid an upset of the family’s routine as well as to assist her in achieving goals, which have been present for her.
 This little child simply could not afford to spend a couple of weeks in bed: missing school was a problem for her grades as well as her parents’ daily arrangements.
 She had to continue with her chorus engagements since she was expected to become a singer (Anny has a beautiful voice); her parents were also hesitant to keep her away from sports since they hoped that it would help her get accepted into college.
-It seemed to me that Anny’s care-free childhood was replaced with busyness and stress, which made a significant contribution to the deterioration of her health.
+It seemed to me that Anny’s carefree childhood was replaced with busyness and stress, which made a significant contribution to the deterioration of her health.

 It took me a while to accept the idea that the most difficult people to heal are those who have no symptoms at all.
 According to doctors at Clinica Buteyko, they often end up having cancer.
 Dr. Buteyko called asthmatics “lucky” since their symptoms, such as coughing or suffocation attacks, terminate hyperventilation at the very first level of the respiratory system.
 If over-breathing is not stopped there, the body will still attempt to save CO2 by creating a more complex reaction.
 If a person’s body does not produce any defense mechanisms, there is no protection from hyperventilation and, as a result, a person might develop severe dysfunctions leading to serious, even fatal, diseases.
 From Dr. Novozhilov’s perspective, “the best patients” are the ones with powerful symptoms and “the most difficult” ones are without any.